Sega Toys

 1998-04[1]

-Sega Toys (セガトイズ) is a subsidiary of Sega Sammy Holdings that specializes in designing and manufacturing toys.
+Sega Toys (セガトイズ) was a subsidiary of Sega Sammy Holdings that specializes in designing and manufacturing toys.

 History